20020930005/JAVA_MINI_GAME_1/README.md

-# JAVA_MINI_GAMES
+# JAVA_MINI_GAME_1
-This is a simple Java-based game created as part of my practice projects in game development.
+This is a simple Java-based game created as part of my practice projects in java game development.